ngeiswei/dsynkant/README.md

 I can definitely find helpful tasks for you.

 ### Coding standard:
+Patches (pull requests) that do not meet the coding standard will not be accepted.

 1. Indentation: smart-tab, see http://www.emacswiki.org/emacs/SmartTabs for Emacs and http://www.vim.org/scripts/script.php?script_id=231 for Vim